 AS HAVE THE TORONTO DISTRICT SCHOOL BOARDS & SCHOOL DISTRICTS OF NB (K-12)

 Over 100 cities have proclaimed the day.

-Please consider helping us keep our work moving forward!
+Please consider helping us keep our work moving forward and donate today!

 HOW TO CELEBRATE IG DAY

 GET YOUR THINKING CAPS ON!
-Cards sent with prescription and food deliveries, on-line sharing of songs and games, window visits with painted hand prints on the glass, drive-by parades, musical presentations on the lawn or on ZOOM, sharing through FaceBook pages, sharing of drawings, phone calls, short You Tube skits, youth built birdhouses or fundraising to buy and place bird feeders outside of the windows of seniors (promise upkeep as well!)… YOU CAN DO THIS.
-Action starts with you!
+Cards sent with prescription and food deliveries, on-line sharing of songs and games, window visits with painted hand prints on the glass, drive-by parades, musical presentations on the lawn or on ZOOM, sharing through Facebook pages, sharing of drawings, phone calls, short You Tube skits, youth built birdhouses or fundraising to buy and place bird feeders outside of the windows of seniors (promise upkeep as well!)… YOU CAN DO THIS.
+If ‘eye’ to ‘eye’ is safe, action starts with you!

-Canadians have been so creative through 2020.
+Canadians have been so creative throughout 2022.
 Now let’s keep it going.

 Hey Canada, what do Intergenerational friendships mean to you?